Carrie Fisher, 'Star Wars'' Princess Leia, dies at 60

 "Forty-three years ago, George Lucas ruined my life," she wrote in her book, "Wishful Drinking."
 "And I mean that in the nicest possible way."

-Actor William Shatner, star of the "Star Trek" TV series, tweeted, "I'm deeply saddened to learn of the death of Carrie Fisher.
-I will miss our banterings.
-A wonderful talent & light has been extinguished.

-Actor Joe Mantegna tweeted: "Carrie always made me smile to be around her.
-My heartfelt condolence to all her family."

-Fisher wrote about not loving the exposure that came with the success -- or the characteristic hairstyle, which she called "idiotic."
+Fisher wrote about not loving the exposure that came with success -- or Leia's characteristic hairstyle, which she called "idiotic."

 "I weighed about 105 at the time, but to be fair, I carried about fifty of those pounds in my face!
 So you know what a good idea would be?
-Give me a hairstyle that further widens my already wide face," she wrote.
+Give me a hairstyle that further widens my already wide face," she wrote with trademark sarcasm.

-She became a star alongside Harrison Ford, with whom she eventually revealed she'd been romantically involved for a brief time while filming the first "Star Wars" movie.
+After "Star Wars" Fisher had memorable supporting roles as a vengeful ex in "The Blues Brothers" and as a supportive pal to Meg Ryan and Billy Crystal in "When Harry Met Sally."
+Meryl Streep played a Fisher-like character in "Postcards From the Edge," based on Fisher's own semi-autobiographical novel about life as a recovering addict.

+She published multiple books, including a memoir, "The Princess Diarist."
+Fisher also was known around Hollywood as a script doctor, having worked on such films as "The Wedding Singer" and "Sister Act."

-Fisher fired back at fans who mocked her for having aged since her last appearance in a "Star Wars" movie, tweeting "Please stop debating about whether OR not I aged well. unfortunately it hurts all of my feelings."
+Fisher fired back at fans who mocked her for having aged since her last appearance in a "Star Wars" movie, tweeting, "Please stop debating about whether OR not I aged well.
+Unfortunately it hurts all 3 of my feelings."

-In the years between "Star Wars" gigs, Fisher published multiple books, including a memoir, "The Princess Diarist."
-She also was known around Hollywood as a script doctor, having worked on such films as "The Wedding Singer" and "Sister Act."
+Most recently, Fisher was in London filming the latest season of Amazon's "Catastrophe" and promoting "The Princess Diarist."

 Talked about struggles